We preserve and protect records of milling heritage, to make them freely available to the public.

 - build close links with existing organisations holding mill material, with a view to sharing information and possibly resources;

-- actively encourage an interest in mills by developing and promoting education and information programmes based on local communities and on the need for lifelong learning.
+- actively encourage an interest in mills by developing and promoting education and information programmes.